 We understand that visiting a new Dentist can be daunting for anybody but you can rest assured that you are in safe hands.
-Our dedicated care coordinator will discuss any specific concerns with you at the point of booking your appointment and this will all be discussed with Professor Tipton before you meet.
+Our dedicated care coordinator will discuss any specific concerns with you at the point of booking your appointment and this will all be discussed with Professor Tipton and the team before you meet.
 We understand the worries that new clients have about remembering every aspect of their problem and speaking with our care coordinator eliminates this concern.

 Once you have arranged your appointment, we will write to you with the details of your booking and enclose a map with directions to your chosen clinic.
 We will also confirm your appointment via your preferred method of contact the day before and this also allows for us to go over any last minute details with you.

 Upon arrival at the clinic for your appointment we will ask you to complete medical questionnaire.
 It is very important for us to have a full understanding of your medical history and any medication you may be taking to assist us in providing the best care for you.
 If we require any further medical information we will, with your permission, write to your GP.